 He developed many rituals and practices that became commonly accepted vital aspects of the tea ceremony, including directly incorporating the wabi-sabi aesthetic into the tea ceremony.
 Rikyu made a rule that matcha must be served with candies or confections.

-His personal development of aspects such as the small, rustic rooms known as So-an, the flower containers, the bamboo lid rests, the Raku technique of making bowls, and the emphasis on simple objects was instrumental in developing the tea ceremony.
+His personal development of aspects such as the small, rustic rooms known as So-an, the flower containers, the bamboo lid rests, the Raku technique of making bowls, and the emphasis on simple objects were instrumental in developing the tea ceremony.

 Let's go to the world of the Samurai in Edo Period!